 There are many people in Alaska living in Nomad Shelter yurts featuring four-season liner as insulation for their primary residences.
 The owners Lee and Jess Tenhoff also use the heavy four-season liner to insulate their residence yurts in Homer, Alaska.

-Nomad Shelter is proud to feature a distinctive octagonal cedar and Plexiglass skylight.
+Nomad Shelter is proud to feature a distinctive octagonal Douglas fir and Plexiglass skylight.
 Love your wood stove?
 Our skylight design includes a rugged safety bracket designed to securely support a stove stack.
 The stove stack exits the center of the skylight, making installation easy and clearance code-compliant.

 Yurts 20 feet and under use a custom 8 inch bracket fitting an insulated Metalbestos stove pipe which is 6 inches on the interior, and 8 inches on the exterior.
 Our 8 inch bracket has an outer diameter of 12 inches, allowing 2 inches of clearance on all sides.